8.5 Budgets and Staffing

 Mandatory Overtime

 When client numbers and acuity levels exceed the number of staff scheduled for a shift, nurses may experience mandatory overtime as an agency staffing tool.
-Mandatory overtime requires a nurse to stay and care for patients beyond their scheduled shift when there is a lack of nursing staff (often referred to as short staffing).
-The American Nurses Association recognizes mandatory overtime as a dangerous staffing practice because of patient safety concerns related to overtired staff.
-Depending on state laws, nurses can be held liable for patient abandonment or neglect charges for refusing to stay when mandated.
+Mandatory overtime requires a nurse to stay and care for clients beyond their scheduled shift when there is a lack of nursing staff (often referred to as short staffing).
+The American Nurses Association recognizes mandatory overtime as a dangerous staffing practice because of client safety concerns related to overtired staff.
+Depending on state laws, nurses can be held liable for client abandonment or neglect charges for refusing to stay when mandated.
 Nurses should be aware of state and organizational policies related to mandatory overtime.[4]

 Read more about ANA’s advocacy for adequate nurse staffing.